ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 - Sets ambitious climate goals to look environmentally responsible
 - Creates advisory boards to develop implementation plans
-- Rejects board recommendations as "too burdensome" or "unrealistic"
-- Blames staff and boards for not finding "reasonable" solutions
 - Keeps political cover while avoiding real action

 **The Select Board is stuck in the middle:**